utopiaio/eKeyboard/README.md

 Implement the algorithm -> iOS Keyboard (iOS 8+) -> Web (Chrome Plugin).

-I'm currently a MSc. student and have two full-time jobs, so this project will be maintained on my free time.

 ### Contributions
 - [@haworku](http://github.com/haworku)
 - Eskinder, co-founder of [AhdooTec](www.ahadootec.com)